Categories

 In this video, we find out how to create a Preliminary Hazard List, the first step in safety assessment.
 We look at three classic complementary techniques to identify hazards and their pros and cons.
 This includes all the content from Task 201, and also practical insights from my 25 years of experience with Mil-Std-882.

 You can buy the full video, plus lots of bonus material, here.
-There are 19 bite-size lessons, with two hours of video content.

 Preliminary Hazard Analysis, Task 202